jackhump/WGS-QC-Pipeline/README.md

 Variants must have been called using GATK.
 Check whether your data has VQSLOD, DP, MQ and InbreedingCoef fields!

+## Specifying samples to remove

+VCF IDs for samples to be removed from the analysis should be in a text file.
+The relative path to this file should be specified in the config.yaml under the key `removeSamples`

 # Lifting over to hg19

 This requires the human genome fasta file hg38.fa to be present in `data/`.
 Symlink this from wherever you keep a copy.